Grace has served south Evanston since 1938.

 The ministry of Grace is about living out our Vision and Core Values.
 Every person in the Grace community has permission, and is encouraged, to carry out this ministry; in whatever ways God is calling them.

-These ministries are happening all the time - through creative Sunday School, meaningful worship, serving at soup kitchens, acting as a neighborhood center for action and connection, local and international advocacy, knitting and sewing, LGBTQIA+ ministries, and much more.
+These ministries are happening all the time - through creative Sunday School, meaningful worship, serving at soup kitchens and dinners to refugees, acting as a neighborhood center for action and connection, local and international advocacy, LGBTQIA+ ministries, and much more.

 The ministry of Grace is about partnership.

-Grace is in partnership with the Samaritan Counseling Center, which provides spiritually-sensitive counseling, as well as the YWCA's Alternatives to Violence program, which works with those in need of addressing abusive behavior.
-We are also in partnership with Family Promise Northshore, a national, interfaith organization dedicated to addressing family homelessness.
-As part of Family Promise, Grace welcomes housing insecure and homeless families up to four times a year.
+-Family Promise Northshore, a national, interfaith organization dedicated to addressing family homelessness.
+As part of Family Promise, Grace welcomes housing insecure and homeless families to stay in our church building multiple times a year.

 The ministry of Grace is about being a center for neighborhood action and connection.